Run the Alps logo

 1. Prep Your Medical Certificate

 The first tip that Run the Alps founder Doug Mayer recommends is to be sure to get your medical certificate fully completed well in advance of race registration.
-Switzerland doesn’t require a medical certificate, but in Italy and France you must present a doctor’s certification that you’re physically capable of safely completing the race.
-Usually, the medical certificate needs to be uploaded during or shortly after you register online.
-Whatever you do, even if the race allows it, don’t save it for race day.
+Switzerland doesn’t require a medical certificate, Italy requires a form signed by a doctor, and as of late 2024, France has moved to an online certification process.
 For more information, check out this Run the Alps blog post dedicated to trail race medical certificates.

 Eiger Ultra Trail race